FAQ MILANO CORTINA 2026 OLYMPICS

 Below you will find answers to the most frequently asked questions.
 If you have further doubts, don’t hesitate to contact us!

-From the opening of the 2025/2026 ski season on Novembre 29, until January 25, 2026, and then again from February 22 until the end of the 2025/2026 season on the 1st of May 2026, the entire Livigno ski area will be accessible to both tourists and athletes.
+From the opening of the 2025/2026 ski season on November 29, until January 25, 2026, and then again from February 22 until the end of the 2025/2026 season on the 1st of May 2026, the entire Livigno ski area will be accessible to both tourists and athletes.

 From January 25 to February 22, 2026, approximately 5% of the ski area will be reserved for the Winter Olympic Games.
 Between January 25 and 30, the Prefecture will carry out a clearance of areas within the security perimeter, these areas will consequently be closed to free movement until the conclusion of the competitions (February 22, 2026).

-The rest of the ski area will remain open, as will all the mountain huts outside the security perimeter.
+The rest of the ski area will remain open, as will all mountain huts outside the security perimeter.

 During the Olympic Games, accommodations will be open to everyone.
 From February 6 to 22, 2026, a car pass will be issued to reach the booked accommodation.

-From the opening of the 2025/2026 ski season on November 29, 2025, until January 25, 2026, and then again from February 22 until the end of the 2025/2026 season on the 1st of May 2026, the entire Livigno ski area will be accessible to both tourists and athletes.
+From the opening of the 2025/26 ski season (date yet to be determined) until 25 January 2026, and subsequently from 22 February until the end of the 2025/26 season, the entire Livigno ski area will be accessible to both tourists and athletes.

 All the restaurants outside the security perimeter will be open.